gvheertum/BigNerdRanch-SwiftDevelopment/findings.md

 - Operators exist in PrecedenceGroups to define which one needs to go before the other (this concept I am not going to explore for now)
 - The characters to be used in operators are limited to a set of mathematical operators, so no emojiing here
 - Guidelines advice against the use of non trivial operators to prevent readability issues

+### Application development for Mac/iOS
+- Working with Objective-C libraries is called bridging
+- The basic working of application for Mac/iOS is the MVC pattern
+- @IBAction and @IBOutlet are attributes for elements in the applications
+- IB stands for InterfaceBuilder
+- Flagging items with IB attributes, allows you to use them in the interface builder
+- Layout pinning can be done with control-drag on a control and pin them to something you want to link an aspect to (this will draw lines like WPF does when "pinning" elements) - you can also link to items to match base line etc (like buttons next to each other)
+- Connecting elements-events (target-action pair) from the form to the controller can be done by control-dragging the element to the controller icon at the top of the window (the square button).
+This will link the target event to the action in the controller.
+This works on @IBAction elements
+- Outlets work the other way around, you drag the controller to the element, this allows you to pick an IBOutlet property to link to a target
+- Outlets need to be optional (regular (?) or explicitly unwrapped (!))
+- Getting text from a NSTextView is done via the .string property (took me a while, expected value or text or something in that line)
+- When making a document based app, you need to implement the document class (inherting from NSDocument) and implement the save functions, otherwise the app will crash when trying to save (the document app auto-creates the save options)